What is Compassion Fatigue?

 Some ways to combat compassion fatigue include taking breaks, seeking therapy (counseling, relaxing techniques such as meditation or yoga), recognizing when we may be going over the edge of what we can handle emotionally and stepping back level of efforts for a little bit, and aligning ourselves with fellow advocates to support each other during the tough times.

-Consider a long dog walk with something funny or uplifting in your earbuds, yoga, or spending quality time with your own animals.
+Consider a long walk with something funny or uplifting in your earbuds, attending a yoga class, or spending quality time with your own animals.

 RESOURCES: